mighty-gerbils/gerbil/doc/reference/text.md

 Returns a newly allocated u8vector with Base64 encoded contents of *str*.
 Optional keyword arguments control how the conversion is done.
 If *nopadding-ok?* is #t (default) the value is converted.
-If *urlsafe?* is #t, the result is URL encoded as specified in RFC XXX ...
+If *urlsafe?* is #t, the result is URL encoded as specified in RFC 4648.
+...

 ### base64-substring-&gt;u8vector